ellis-ward/ellis-ward.github.io/_posts/allotment/2021-03-26-March2021attheallotment.md

   <font size="2">

 It has been the longest time waiting for spring this year!
-Seeing our chickens start laying, the flowers blooming, the lambs in the fields and the lighter evenings has been such a mood lifter. <br>
+Seeing our chickens start laying, the flowers blooming, the lambs in the fields and the lighter evenings has been such a mood lifter. <br><br>
-372 days have passed since I got sent home from work and the world turned into a disaster zone.
+<b>372 days</b> have passed since I got sent home from work and the world turned into a disaster zone.
 Since then I have added chickens to my life, got myself a new job, decorated a huge portion of the house (I know right?!
 Update to follow soon), got myself the most darling partner who I absolutely adore, built a greenhouse, built a chicken palace, renovated two allotments, got a 3D printer and a new PC; to name a few things. <br><br>